djnavarro/arrow-visual-identity/README.md

-# Visual identity guidelines for Apache Arrow
+# Visual identity for Apache Arrow

 > WARNING: THIS IS A DRAFT PROPOSAL ONLY.
 DO NOT CITE OR RELY ON THIS VERSION